-Mrs. F. M. Knowles, chairman of safety for the civics committee and chairman of the police protection committee committee and chairman of the police protection committee of Community Council, says that no more prompt and helpful police co-operation has ever been received by any community than is being extended through her to Forest Hills.

-She asks that whatever complaints are made be addressed to the Civics Committee or the Council, or to her, so that they can be taken up in an orderly way and with fairness to the precinct and inspection district commanders.
+Mrs. F. M. Knowles, chairman of safety for the civics mittee and chairman of the police protection committee E Community Council, says that no more prompt and helpful han is being extended through her to Forest Hills.
+She asks that whatever complaints are made be addressed the Civics Committee or the Council, or to her, so that ey can be taken up in an orderly way and with fairness the precinct and inspection district commanders.